This article explains how to land Plane as part of a mission plan and includes information about how a landing can be safely aborted.

 Determining your max glide slope angle¶

 For a steep landing approach, the limitation is how well you can maintain your desired airspeed.
-This is determined by your aircraft’s ability to create reverse thrust (motor+prop combo) and its resistance to slowing down (aircraft mass).
-In most cases extreme steepness is unnecessary, but possible.
+This is determined by your aircraft’s ability to create reverse thrust (motor+prop thrust ability) and its resistance to slowing down (aircraft mass).
+In many cases extreme steepness is unnecessary, but possible.
 With an over-sized motor and lightweight aircraft you can come in as steep as 60 degrees.

 To determine your steepest approach angle, set TECS_APPR_SMAX very high as to not limit you (e.g. 99).
 Next, plan a mission with a steeper than normal approach (try 15 degrees and go up from there).
-Watch your airspeed on the approach - the plane should be able to maintain TECS_LAND_ARSPD with only 75% of the available reverse throttle range.
+Watch your airspeed on the approach - the aircraft should be able to maintain TECS_LAND_ARSPD without exceeding 75% of the available reverse throttle range.
 If not, you’re coming in too steep for the negative-thrust-to-mass ratio of your aircraft.

 Keep in mind that whatever value you determine as your maximum may not be acceptable in all wind conditions.
-It is best to be a little conservative.
+It is best to be a little conservative to maintain repeatability.

 Setting up the Pre-Flare¶